VOAR – History Facts and Quotes

 A new Gates transmitter is purchased and installed with new studio equipment.
-Station Engineer /Director Fred Bell oversees studio relocation to 106 Freshwater Road, St. John’s, in the St. John’s Seventh-day Adventist Academy building top floor.
+Station Engineer /Director Fred Bell oversees studio relocation to 106 Freshwater Road, St. John’s, in the St. John’s Seventh-day Adventist Academy building’s top floor.
 The new Newfoundland Government Broadcasting License limits VOAR broadcasting to 11-hours/week.

 The Newfoundland Referendum brings a majority vote for Confederation with Canada.

 New studio equipment is installed.
-No Station Manager is available so area school teacher, Dick Kaiser assumes management of VOAR and oversees a refitting of studios and new equipment upgrade in new location on the ground floor of the Church.
+No Station Manager is available, so area school teacher, Dick Kaiser assumes management of VOAR and oversees a refitting of studios and new equipment upgrade in a new location on the ground floor of the Church.
 Kaiser operates the station for one year, then accepts a position with Christian Record Braille Foundation in the United States.
 Broadcasting is expanded to weekday 6:00 a.m. – 11:00 p.m., and Saturday a.m. and Sunday p.m. broadcasts.
 New equipment with the transmitter eliminates need for a full-time radio engineer on staff.

 CRTC license renewed.
 Limitations on broadcast hours removed.
 VOAR initiates 16-hour daily broadcasts.

 An ice storm destroys the steel antenna tower standing in the Seventh-day Adventist Academy school yard on Merrymeeting Road.
 VOCM allows VOAR to use their tower on Kenmount Road, although transmission is weak.